AnthonyTechnologies/python-styleguide/examples.md

 ## 3 Example Semantics and Syntax

-Examples should conform to the semantics and syntax described in [Semantics Guidelines](semantics.md) and the Syntax topics â€”
-[Formatting](syntax/formatting.md), [Naming](syntax/naming.md), [Typing](syntax/typing.md), [Docstrings](syntax/docstrings.md),
-[Comments](syntax/comments.md), [Strings](syntax/strings.md), [Exceptions & Error Messages](syntax/exceptions_error_messages.md),
+Examples should conform to the semantics and syntax described in [Semantics Guidelines](semantics.md) and the Syntax topics — [Formatting](syntax/formatting.md), [Naming](syntax/naming.md), [Typing](syntax/typing.md), [Docstrings](syntax/docstrings.md), [Comments](syntax/comments.md), [Strings](syntax/strings.md), [Exceptions & Error Messages](syntax/exceptions_error_messages.md),
-[Logging](syntax/logging.md), and [Resources](syntax/resources.md) â€” but in some cases it may be necessary to deviate from the general guidelines.
+[Logging](syntax/logging.md), and [Resources](syntax/resources.md) — but in some cases it may be necessary to deviate from the general guidelines.
 The following sections describe semantics and syntax which take precedence over the general styleguide.

 ### 3.1 Example Documentation